Energy policy of the European Union: Germany

 In September 2010, the German government adopted a set of ambitious goals to transform their national energy system and to reduce national greenhouse gas emissions by 80 to 95% by 2050 (relative to 1990).
 This transformation became known as the Energiewende.
 Subsequently, the government decided to the phase-out the nation's fleet of nuclear reactors, to be complete by 2022.
 As of 2014, the country is making steady progress on this transition.

-The city of Hannover, as of 2022, plans to construct 640 energy-efficient apartments for rent These will contain 408 cheap housing units in addition to 232 social housing units for two-person households making no more than €23, 000 annually.
-The energy performance of 82% of the new buildings will be at least 20% greater than Germany's near-zero-energy building benchmark (KfW 55).

-The project complies with EU Energy Performance of Buildings standards and is a part of a series of projects aiming to achieve energy performance that is at least 10% higher than the standard.